 Business Use of Your Home

 Many direct sellers work out of their own homes and have business expenses for using their homes.
-However, you cannot deduct any expenses for using your home in business unless you meet certain tests.
+You can deduct certain expenses for using your home if you meet the following tests.

 Qualifying for a Deduction